Almond Flour Raspberry Cookies

 Price $$$: 3rd most expensive

-I found monk fruit for $0.48/ounce online but you can also check your local health food store.
+- I found monk fruit for $0.48 per ounce on amazon.
+You can also check your local health food store for monk fruit sweetener.

 Worst part of the cookie: It had a strong “cooling” effect even after baking.
 Some people enjoy this but I don’t particular like it.